 We propose two basic methods for chaffing (and one method for embellishing chaff).
-They are somewhat heuristic; the chaffing approach in general offers no provable guarantee that the honeyword generation procedure Gen is flat-particularly if the user chooses her password in a recognizable manner.
+They are somewhat heuristic; the chaffing approach in general offers no provable guarantee that the honeyword generation procedure Gen is flat.
+This particularly true if the user chooses her password in a recognizable manner.